EIM01210 - Employment income: work-related training: general

-The exemption provided by Section 250 ITEPA 2003 is much wider than that provided by Extra- Statutory Concession A63, which applied for 1996/97 and earlier years (see SE01350).
+The exemption provided by section 250 ITEPA 2003 is much wider than that provided by Extra- Statutory Concession A63, which applied for 1996 to 1997 and earlier years.
 It ensures that no tax charge arises in connection with genuine work-related training activities that are funded by the employer or by a third party.

 A payment or reimbursement of training costs is not exempt if its purpose is to reward the employee.

 Expenditure incurred by an employer for a mixed purpose, intended in part to reward and in part for genuine training, will need to be apportioned (see EIM01250).But apportionment is not necessary just because an element of genuine training is enjoyable or recreational.
 For example, the use of a hotel’s swimming pool and leisure facilities during a residential course will not require apportionment.

 The main differences between the statutory exemption and the previous concession are highlighted below:

 - exemption applies to both internal and external courses

 - exemption covers the costs of the employer or those of a third party providing training (see EIM01300)